10 Best Icebug Running Shoes Reviewed

 Q. After how long of use should I replace my Icebug Running shoes?

-A. Trainers loose their cushioning after 300 – 600 miles of running, so to prevent pain and injury you will need to replace them after you have covered this sort of distance.
+A. Trainers loose their cushioning after a run of 300 – 600 miles, so to prevent foot pain and or foot injury you will need to replace them after you have covered this sort of distance.
 Once you can see that the heels have worn down or white midsole material poking through the outsole or when the sole under the heel looks crushed, the trainers need to be changed because the shoes are long past their prime.
 How long your trainers should last, of course is up to you and your training plan.

 Q. What are Icebug athletic shoes made out of?